 So I made the hard decision to come home earlier than I wanted.
 Now I still got to spend a couple weeks around Dublin before I left.
 I got to take walks at my favourite park, go to the beach.
 I visited some museums.
 I took a hop on hop off tour in Dublin because I found a cheap Groupon deal and why not?
 I even went to some local day trip spots like Howth and Dún Laoghaire one last time.

-My point being that no one currently alive now has ever lived through anything like this.
-The world just started to learn about Covid-19 a couple months ago, but even a few weeks ago borders were still open.
+My point is that no one currently alive now has ever lived through anything like this.
+The world just started to learn about Covid-19 a couple of months ago, but even a few weeks ago borders were still open.
 Social isolation was just starting to catch on where I live.
 Last week I was still going to work at my retail job.
-Now, my work has shut down (at least til March 28, maybe later).
+Now, my work has shut down (at least until March 28, maybe later).
 I’m socially isolating.
-I know people in quarantine, and know of people who likely have Covid-19.
-I have friends and family who are in the high risk category for getting Covid-19 and not being able to recover.
+I know people in quarantine and know of people who likely have Covid-19.
+I have friends and family who are in the high-risk category for getting Covid-19 and not being able to recover.
 I have family in the healthcare field who may be exposing themselves to this virus every time they go to work.